benstobbs/benstobbs.github.io/README.md

 ## OpenSIMS
 <div>
 <img src="ap.jpg" alt="OpenSIMS Prototype" height="200" align="right" />
-For the third year group project, my team worked with charity Atlantic Pacific to develop an open-source, low-cost boat navigation system for use on their new "lifeboat in a box" scheme, where lifeboats are shipped to areas of coastline all over the world where drowning at sea is a real problem.
+For the third year group project, my team worked with the charity Atlantic Pacific to develop an open-source, low-cost boat navigation system for use on their new "lifeboat in a box" scheme, where lifeboats are shipped to areas of coastline all over the world where drowning at sea is a real problem.
 Working from scratch to completely specify and design the product, we delivered a high-quality waterproofed prototype ready for ruggedisation and deployment.
 </div>

 ## Royal Society Showcase 2021
 <div>
 <img src="rss.png" alt="RSS" height="200" align="right" />
 During summer 2021 I led a student team to develop an online system which enabled a research team from the Faculty of Medicine to demonstrate surgical robots at the virtual Royal Society Showcase.
-The system allows participants to remotely control robots by moving their head, with first-person video streamed back from the lab.
+The system allows participants to remotely control robots by tracking head movement through their webcam, with first-person video streamed back from the lab.
 The user uses this system to complete a game, creating a highly engaging virtual exhibition stall.
 </div>

 ## ShipTrackr